Owning a website gives you an online presence, but making it appear in search results is what will bring you prospective leads and customers.

 To a human, there’s no difference between a page with schema markup and one without.

 That’s what you need to add to your site to take advantage of structured data.
+But, wait!

 While Google has hinted that structured data itself might help your site rank higher in the future, there isn’t any data to show that adding schema markup to your site will make it rank higher in Google right now.
 But there is data showing that schema markup can help you get more traffic from Google.